Kimola/kimola-cognitive-api-documentation/README.md

   #### Language Support

   The Kimola Cognitive API supports a variety of languages.
 These languages are specified within a request using the language parameter.
+Kimola uses the     languages it supports, the notation of ISO [639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) codes with 2-letter notation.
+ISO 639 is a     standardized nomenclature used to classify languages.
+Each language is assigned a two-letter (639-1).

+  For example, when you want to choose Spanish, es, which corresponds to 2 letters, should be selected as the language code.

   #### Developer agreement